What Types of Testosterone Therapy Can I Use?

 Androgen Buccal Gums.
 30 mg of a bio adhesive buccal testosterone tablet can be applied to buccal mucosa every 12 hours.
 Striant® is the most well-known buccal testosterone used for TRT and slowly releases a steady stream of steroid hormone into the bloodstream.

 Androgen Hormone Pellets.
 Testosterone pellets implanted into the buttocks or hip area at intervals of three to six months.
 The pellets are the size of rice and release a steady and consistent amount of testosterone hormone into the bloodstream for up to six months.
 Testopel® is the most commonly prescribed pellet for low T replacement.

 Testosterone Pills and Capsules.
 Oral testosterone undecanoate, enanthate and methyltestosterone oral formulations are available for androgen therapy.
 Oral testosterones like many anabolic steroids are very potent and can harm the liver.
 Medical consultation and special care should be used before taking any oral androgen or steroid drug.
 Always consult a licensed and experienced testosterone doctor before taking any testosterone drug or supplement.

 More Testosterone Information

-To learn more about the various options for low testosterone treatments, obtain testosterone product pricing or have a Free Hormone Therapy Consultation, call us or fill out the Free Consultation Form.
+To learn more about the various options for low testosterone treatments, call Optimal Health MD or fill out the Free Consultation Form.